sgorgun/if-else-statements/README.md

 | false | true  | true  | true  | 7               |
 | true  | true  | true  | true  | 1               |

-In the following example, the _else_ part of the first _if_ statement contains has another nested _if-else_ statement.
-Also, this nested _if-else_ statement has the third _if-else_ statement in the _else_ part.
+In the following example, the _else_ part of the first _if_ statement contains another nested _if-else_ statement.
+This nested _if-else_ statement has yet another _if-else_ statement in the _else_ part.

 ```cs
 if (condition1)